Boston Scientific (NYSE:BSX) Price Target Raised to $85.00 at Mizuho

-Boston Scientific (NYSE:BSX – Get Free Report) had its price objective increased by equities research analysts at Mizuho from $80.00 to $85.00 in a report released on Thursday, Benzinga reports.
-The brokerage presently has a “buy” rating on the medical equipment provider’s stock.
-Mizuho’s price objective points to a potential upside of 16.04% from the stock’s previous close.
+Boston Scientific (NYSE:BSX – Free Report) had its target price increased by Mizuho from $80.00 to $85.00 in a research report released on Thursday morning, Benzinga reports.
+The brokerage currently has a buy rating on the medical equipment provider’s stock.

-Boston Scientific (NYSE:BSX – Get Free Report) last posted its quarterly earnings data on Wednesday, January 31st.
-The medical equipment provider reported $0.55 EPS for the quarter, topping the consensus estimate of $0.51 by $0.04.
-Boston Scientific had a net margin of 11.19% and a return on equity of 15.99%.
-The firm had revenue of $3.73 billion during the quarter, compared to analyst estimates of $3.59 billion.
-During the same quarter in the previous year, the business posted $0.45 EPS.
-On average, sell-side analysts expect that Boston Scientific will post 2.25 EPS for the current year.
+Boston Scientific (NYSE:BSX – Get Free Report) last announced its quarterly earnings data on Wednesday, January 31st.
+The medical equipment provider reported $0.55 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.51 by $0.04.
+The firm had revenue of $3.73 billion during the quarter, compared to analysts’ expectations of $3.59 billion.
+Boston Scientific had a net margin of 12.06% and a return on equity of 16.63%.
+During the same period in the prior year, the company posted $0.45 earnings per share.
+As a group, research analysts anticipate that Boston Scientific will post 2.32 EPS for the current fiscal year.

-In related news, CFO Daniel J. Brennan sold 13,662 shares of the business’s stock in a transaction that occurred on Tuesday, February 20th.
-The stock was sold at an average price of $65.86, for a total value of $899,779.32.
-Following the completion of the sale, the chief financial officer now owns 271,542 shares of the company’s stock, valued at approximately $17,883,756.12.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-In other Boston Scientific news, Director Edward J. Ludwig sold 7,000 shares of the company’s stock in a transaction on Tuesday, February 13th.
-The stock was sold at an average price of $65.03, for a total value of $455,210.00.
-Following the sale, the director now directly owns 41,374 shares in the company, valued at $2,690,551.22.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Daniel J. Brennan sold 13,662 shares of the company’s stock in a transaction on Tuesday, February 20th.
-The shares were sold at an average price of $65.86, for a total value of $899,779.32.
-Following the completion of the sale, the chief financial officer now owns 271,542 shares in the company, valued at $17,883,756.12.
+In related news, EVP John Bradley Sorenson sold 16,351 shares of the firm’s stock in a transaction dated Monday, April 1st.
+The shares were sold at an average price of $69.30, for a total value of $1,133,124.30.
+Following the transaction, the executive vice president now owns 50,638 shares of the company’s stock, valued at approximately $3,509,213.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, Director Edward J. Ludwig sold 7,000 shares of the firm’s stock in a transaction dated Tuesday, February 13th.
+The shares were sold at an average price of $65.03, for a total value of $455,210.00.
+Following the sale, the director now directly owns 41,374 shares in the company, valued at approximately $2,690,551.22.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP John Bradley Sorenson sold 16,351 shares of the firm’s stock in a transaction dated Monday, April 1st.
+The shares were sold at an average price of $69.30, for a total transaction of $1,133,124.30.
+Following the completion of the sale, the executive vice president now owns 50,638 shares in the company, valued at $3,509,213.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 50,979 shares of company stock worth $3,418,529.
-0.50% of the stock is owned by corporate insiders.
+Insiders have sold 50,979 shares of company stock valued at $3,418,529 in the last 90 days.
+Company insiders own 0.50% of the company’s stock.

 Institutional Trading of Boston Scientific

-Large investors have recently bought and sold shares of the stock.
-Bruce G. Allen Investments LLC bought a new stake in Boston Scientific in the fourth quarter valued at $28,000.
-Northwest Investment Counselors LLC bought a new stake in shares of Boston Scientific during the first quarter worth $31,000.
-Sachetta LLC bought a new stake in shares of Boston Scientific during the fourth quarter worth $32,000.
-Frazier Financial Advisors LLC bought a new stake in shares of Boston Scientific during the fourth quarter worth $32,000.
-Finally, Jones Financial Companies Lllp grew its holdings in shares of Boston Scientific by 53.0% during the fourth quarter.
-Jones Financial Companies Lllp now owns 557 shares of the medical equipment provider’s stock worth $32,000 after purchasing an additional 193 shares during the last quarter.
+Institutional investors have recently modified their holdings of the company.
+Norges Bank acquired a new stake in Boston Scientific in the 4th quarter worth approximately $930,626,000.
+FMR LLC lifted its stake in Boston Scientific by 6.8% during the 3rd quarter.
+FMR LLC now owns 125,920,357 shares of the medical equipment provider’s stock valued at $6,648,595,000 after acquiring an additional 8,045,263 shares during the period.
+Putnam Investments LLC lifted its stake in Boston Scientific by 110.5% during the 4th quarter.
+Putnam Investments LLC now owns 13,067,570 shares of the medical equipment provider’s stock valued at $755,436,000 after acquiring an additional 6,859,280 shares during the period.
+Capital World Investors lifted its stake in Boston Scientific by 236.1% during the 4th quarter.
+Capital World Investors now owns 9,419,829 shares of the medical equipment provider’s stock valued at $544,560,000 after acquiring an additional 6,617,360 shares during the period.
+Finally, American Century Companies Inc. increased its holdings in shares of Boston Scientific by 391.6% during the 3rd quarter.
+American Century Companies Inc. now owns 3,271,810 shares of the medical equipment provider’s stock valued at $172,752,000 after purchasing an additional 2,606,253 shares in the last quarter.
 89.07% of the stock is currently owned by institutional investors.

 Boston Scientific Corporation develops, manufactures, and markets medical devices for use in various interventional medical specialties worldwide.
 It operates through two segments, MedSurg and Cardiovascular.
 The company offers devices to diagnose and treat gastrointestinal and pulmonary conditions, such as resolution clips, biliary stent systems, stents and electrocautery enhanced delivery systems, direct visualization systems, digital catheters, and single-use duodenoscopes; devices to treat urological conditions, including ureteral stents, catheters, baskets, guidewires, sheaths, balloons, single-use digital flexible ureteroscopes, holmium laser systems, artificial urinary sphincter, laser system, fiber, and hydrogel systems; and devices to treat neurological movement disorders and manage chronic pain, such as spinal cord stimulator system, proprietary programming software, radiofrequency generator, indirect decompression systems, practice optimization tools, and deep brain stimulation system.